guumaster/hostctl/README.md

 ## Installation

-Go to [release page](https://github.com/guumaster/hostctl/releases) and download the binary you need.
+Go to [release page](https://github.com/guumaster/hostctl/releases) and download the binary you prefer.

-Or read how to install on your system [here](http://guumaster.github.io/hostctl/installation/)
+Or read about other installation methods on different systems [here](http://guumaster.github.io/hostctl/docs/installation/)

 ## Linux/Mac/Windows and permissions